jerabaul29/strong_raspberry_pi_setup_hardening_robustifying/README.md

 ## General setup

-- 5V supply
+- 5V supply; choose a GOOD power supply to avoid brownout (XX: more details!)
-- RPi4 8GB
+- RPi4 , 4GB or 8GB
-- Argone M.2 case
+- Argone M.2 case (XX: more details!)
-- SSD disk
+- SSD disk (XX: more details; comparible with M.2 Argone case)
+- SD card (8GB or 16GB will be fine)

 ### SD card